NAACP Legal Defense and Educational Fund

 The NAACP Legal Defense and Educational Fund, Inc. (NAACP LDF, the Legal Defense Fund, or LDF) is an American civil rights organization and law firm based in New York City.

 LDF is wholly independent and separate from the NAACP.
 Although LDF can trace its origins to the legal department of the NAACP created by Charles Hamilton Houston in the 1930s, Thurgood Marshall founded LDF as a separate legal entity in 1940, which became totally independent from the NAACP in 1957.

 Janai Nelson serves as the eighth President and Director-Counsel, since March 2022.
 Previous Director-Counsels include Sherrilyn Ifill (2012–2022), John Payton (2008–2012), Ted Shaw (2004–2008), Elaine Jones (1993–2004), Julius Levonne Chambers (1984–1993), Jack Greenberg (1961–1984), and founder Thurgood Marshall (1940–1961).

 Overview

 While primarily focused on the civil rights of African Americans in the U.S., LDF states it has "been instrumental in the formation of similar organizations that have replicated its organizational model in order to promote equality for Asian-Americans, Latinos, and women in the United States."
 LDF has also been involved in "the campaign for human rights throughout the world, including in South Africa, Canada, Brazil, and elsewhere."

-LDF's national office is in Manhattan, with regional offices in Washington, D.C.
-LDF has nearly two dozen staff lawyers and hundreds of cooperating attorneys across the nation.
+LDF's national office is in Manhattan, with regional offices in Washington, D.C. and Atlanta, G.A.
+LDF has over 70 staff attorneys and hundreds of cooperating attorneys across the nation.